A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: A Latent-Variable Model

-\paragraph{Why it Works: The Hubness Problem} Why should we expect the bipartite matching prior to help, given that we know of cases when multiple source words \emph{should match a target word}?
-One answer is because the bipartite prior helps us obviate the \textbf{hubness problem}, a common issue in word-embedding-based bilingual lexicon induction \cite{Dinu2015}.
-The hubness problem is an intrinsic problem of high-dimensional vector spaces where certain vectors will be \emph{universal} nearest neighbors, i.e. they will be the nearest neighbor to a disproportionate number of other vectors \cite{journals/jmlr/RadovanovicNI10}.
-Thus, if we allow one-to-many alignments, we will find the embeddings of certain elements of $\Vsrc$ acting as hubs, i.e.\ the model will pick them to generate a disproportionate number of target embeddings, which reduces the quality of the embedding space.\footnote{In \cref{sec:reinterp}, we discuss the one-to-many alignment used in several of our baseline systems.}

-Another explanation for the positive effect of the one-to-one alignment prior is its connection to the Wasserstein distance and computational optimal transport \cite{villani2008optimal}.
-Concurrent work \cite{Grave2018} similarly has found the one-to-one alignment prior to be beneficial.
+\paragraph{Why it Works: The Hubness Problem.} Why should we expect the bipartite matching prior to help, given that we know of cases when multiple source words \emph{should match a target word}?
+One answer is because the bipartite prior helps us obviate the \textbf{hubness problem}, a common issue in word-representation-based bilingual lexicon induction \citep{Dinu2015}.
+The hubness problem is an intrinsic problem of high-dimensional vector spaces where certain vectors will be \emph{universal} nearest neighbors, i.e., they will be the nearest neighbor to a disproportionate number of other vectors \citep{journals/jmlr/RadovanovicNI10}.
+Thus, if we allow one-to-many alignments, we will find the representations of certain elements of $\Vsrc$ acting as hubs, i.e., the model will pick them to generate a disproportionate number of target representations, which reduces the quality of the representation space.
+Another explanation for the positive effect of the one-to-one alignment prior is its connection to the Wasserstein distance and computational optimal transport \citep{villani2008optimal, Grave2018}.\looseness=-1